opencast/opencast/docs/guides/admin/docs/modules/microsoftazuretranscripts.md

 **Note that because Speech-to-Text services require a significant amount of time to process a recording, we do not wait for it to finish before proceeding with the rest of Opencast's normal processing.
-This means that the transcription process is run asynchronous.**
+This means that the transcription process is run asynchronously.**

 * Workflow 1 runs:
     * Speech-to-Text job is started